-The Norfolk Southern route from Altoona to Johnstown traverses some of the steepest mainline grades east of the Mississippi.
-The busiest helper district in the US, our area is unique because of the combination of mountain railroading and the density and variety of its traffic.
+The Norfolk Southern route from Altoona to Johnstown includes some of the steepest mainline grades east of the Mississippi.
+This is the busiest helper district in the eastern US.
+The area is unique because of the combination of mountain railroading and the density and variety of its traffic.

-Among railfan attractions in Altoona are The Railroaders Memorial Museum, Alto Tower (17th St.), the pedestrian bridge near the AMTRAK station, Juniata Shop, Rose Yard, and The Brickyard at Walnut & 34th St.
+Among railfan attractions in Altoona are The Railroaders Memorial Museum, Alto Tower (17th St., no longer active, and soon to disappear), the pedestrian bridge near the AMTRAK station, Juniata Shop, Rose Yard, and The Brickyard at Walnut & 34th St.

-West of Altoona, on the way to Cresson, is the World Famous Horseshoe Curve (on 40th St.).
+West of Altoona is the World Famous Horseshoe Curve (on 40th St.).
 Further west, at the top of the grade, are the Gallitzin Tunnels.

 When you reach Gallitzin, you’ll know you are in railfan-friendly territory.
-At the tunnels you are welcomed to a small park that sports a beautiful 1941 PRR N5C cabin car.
+There you are welcomed to a small park that sports a beautiful 1941 PRR N5C cabin car.
 The car is open to visitors.
-Tunnels Park overlooks the west portal of the Allegheny Tunnel.
-The park has picnic tables, an adjacent museum and clean restrooms.
+The park has benches and picnic tables.
+The park’s adjacent museum has clean public restrooms.
+Tunnels Park overlooks the west portal of the 1855 Allegheny Tunnel.

-Cresson lies three miles west of Gallitzin.
-On the western slope of the Allegheny Front, Cresson is just west of the Eastern Continental Divide.
-Cresson is in the Mississippi watershed.
+Cresson is three miles west of Gallitzin.
+On the western slope of the Allegheny Front, Cresson is just west of the Eastern Continental Divide and is in the Mississippi watershed.
 Its neighbor, Gallitzin, is east of the Divide and in the Chesapeake watershed.

 The engine terminal at Cresson services helper, mine run and local engines.
-Cresson’s Front Street observation platform provides a good place to photograph terminal operations as well as mainline traffic.
+Cresson’s Front Street observation platform is a good place to photograph terminal operations as well as mainline traffic.

-RJ Corman RR brings coal trains into Cresson from its Cresson and Irvona branches.
-Further west, coal trains are loaded at Portage.
-On the South Fork Secondary, crews are moving coal from Windber and Central City to the main line junction at SouthFork.
+RJ Corman RR brings coal trains into Cresson via its Cresson and Irvona branches.
+Corman also handles inbound grain loads and outbound grain empties.
+The grain traffic goes to the Clearfield ethanol facility.
+At Portage, coal trains are loaded on the NS Bens Creek secondary.
+Further west, NS crews are moving coal from Windber and Central City to the main line junction at SouthFork.
 SD8OMACs handle most of this South Fork traffic.